shuibing9420/shuibing9420.github.io/_pages/about.md

 Storage Technology Specialized Committee of CCF, and an associate editor of the IEEE Transactions on Parallel and Distributed Systems (TPDS).  -->
-I has been awarded over ten grants supported by the National Science Foundation of China, the National Key Research and Development Program, Alibaba-Inc, etc.
+I have been awarded over ten grants supported by the National Science Foundation of China, the National Key Research and Development Program, Alibaba-Inc, etc.
 Besides, my research work has been published in over 80 papers in esteemed international